Shortcuts

 It couldn’t be real – it was too much geography to fold into the hedge we’d come through.
 Too much geography to fit into Willerby at all.

-“Sometimes the weather is different to outside,” said Jess, “Sometimes it’s cold and snowing, and sometimes there’s so much wind it’s hard to walk.
-On days like that we don’t go further.
+“Sometimes the weather is different to outside,” said Jess.
+“Sometimes it’s cold and snowing, and sometimes there’s so much wind it’s hard to walk.
+On days like that, we don’t go further.
 I’m glad it isn’t like that today.
 See, we aren’t really in the same space.
 We’ve gone somewhere else – an in-between place.
 Stay close and don’t touch anything.
-And whatever you don’t touch any doors or gates.
-It’s very easy to get lost in the shortcuts in the shortcuts.”
+And whatever you do, don’t touch any doors or gates.
+It’s very easy to get lost in the shortcuts.”

 Jess walked in front with me following behind.

-The passage twisted, curved and turned but as far as we went, and walked for a long time, the hedge walls stayed exactly the same distance apart as if they’d been cut with a set square.
+The passage twisted, curved and turned.
+But, as far as we went, and we walked for a long time, the hedge walls remained exactly the same distance apart, as if they’d been cut with a set square.

 “We’ll reach the Seagate soon,” Jess said.
 “You can look through that one.”

-The gates were wrought iron and twenty feet tall.
-Either side of them was a squat stone plinth with carved griffins on each.
+The gates were made of wrought iron and were twenty feet tall.
+On each side was a squat stone plinth with carved griffins.

-“We like this one.”
-Jess said.
-“Everybody does, because you can see through it without opening it – so it’s interesting and kind of beautiful in a scary way, but it is safe.”
+“We like this one,” Jess said.
+“Everybody does, because you can see through it without opening it – so it’s interesting and beautiful in a scary way, but it is safe.”

 “Almost all of them are locked,” Jess said.
 “You’d have to try lots to find an open one.
-And if it’s open, well that means somebody – or thing, who knows what wants it open.
+And if it’s open, well that means somebody – or something, who knows what – wants it open.
 That’s not a good reason to go in.”

 She paused for a moment, then shook her head.

-“We all do it though,” she said, “Test the doors.
-And the thrill of finding an open one - it’s so tempting – you know - just take one more step.”
+“We all do it though,” she said.
+“Test the doors.
+And the thrill of finding an open one - it’s so tempting – you just take one more step.”

-“No,” Jess said, “Never.
+“No,” Jess said.
+“Never.
 We were taught by the big kids not to.
-Ever.
 We were made to promise.
 But you can look through this gate.
 It’s safe.”

 …

-The Seagate was on top of a cliff that was thousands and thousands of feet high.
+The Seagate was on top of a cliff that was thousands of feet high.

 I leaned forward and looked down between the bars.

-Below, as distant as if Jesa and I were standing on top of a skyscraper churned an orange sea that stretched all the way to the horizon where two purple suns hung in a red sky dotted with green clouds.
-The sea churned below us, and vast foam topped waves broke endlessly against the cliff with a roar like breaking thunder.
+Below, as distant as if Jess and I were standing on top of a skyscraper, churned an orange sea that stretched all the way to the horizon, where two purple suns hung in a red sky dotted with green clouds.
+The sea churned below us, and vast foam-topped waves broke against the cliff with a roar like thunder breaking.

 The ocean was limitless with a sense of breadth and depth that dwarfed anything I’ve seen before or since.